 Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
-Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs, the nurse practitioner and nurses were trained to child protection or child safeguarding level 3.
+The practice maintained a register of vulnerable children and adults and demonstrated an alert system

-- A notice in the waiting room advised patients that chaperones were available if required.
-All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
+- on the computer to identify these patients.
+All staff we spoke with were aware of this system.
+Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults to a level relevant to their role.
+GPs were trained to safeguarding level 3. - A notice in the waiting room and consulting rooms advised patients that chaperones were available if required.
+The practice was not currently using reception staff as chaperones as they had not been trained.
+We saw evidence that training had been booked with the CCG.
+Staff we spoke with confirmed they were not currently acting as chaperones.
+We saw evidence that all reception staff had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
-There was an infection control protocol in place and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+One of the GP partners, supported by the practice manager, was the infection control lead who liaised with the local infection prevention teams to keep up-to-date with best practice.
+There was an infection control protocol in place and staff had received up-to-date training.
+An infection control audit had been undertaken and we saw evidence that action was taken to address any improvements identified as a result.
+For example, the audit identified that handwashing signs were not displayed at each sink.
+At the time of the inspection we observed these to be in place. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-One of the nurses had qualified as an Independent Prescriber and could therefore prescribe medicines for specific clinical conditions.
-He/she received mentorship and support from the medical staff for this extended role.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.
+Blank prescription forms and pads were securely stored and there were systems in place to monitor the use of the pads but not the blank prescriptions for use in the printers.
+Patient Group Directions (PGDs) had been printed and were available in the nurse treatment room but they had not been signed by the regular locum practice nurse or the lead GP.
+(PGDs are written instructions for the supply or administration of medicines to groups of patients who may not be individually identified before presentation for treatment).